YadamVinay369/errsole_first_task/README.md

 ## Usage Instructions

-Start the server by entering the below command in the vscode terminal.
+Start the server by entering the command below into the vscode terminal.

 ```bash
 npm run server